karlvr/consistent.js/README.md

 scope.$.apply();
 ```

 This will result in a list containing three `<li>` elements, one for each of the people in the `scope.people` array.
-If you then change the array, the DOM will be updated.
+If you change the array, the DOM will be updated.

 ```javascript
 scope.people.push({ name: "Donald" });
 scope.$.apply();
 ```

-Or removing an item:
+Or remove an item:

 ```javascript
 scope.people.splice(0, 1);
 scope.$.apply();
 ```

-Consistent is very sparing with its creation of DOM nodes.
-It only creates new nodes when new items are added to the array.
-So any changes you make to the DOM outside of Consistent will be preserved.
+Consistent only creates new nodes when new items are added to the array.
+So any changes you make to the DOM outside of Consistent will be preserved, such as applying classes.

-Repeating is not limited to a single element:
+Consistent creates a child scope for each repeated block, and the object in the array becomes its scope.
+Therefore each object in the array will have a `$` property added containing Consistent’s scope functionality.
+As the objects in the array are the child scopes, you can access the child scopes if you need to via the original array in the original scope.

+Repeating clones the repeated element, including all of its children:

 ```html
 <table>